the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Fix for a couple scenarios that would cause 404 pages on events.
+This addresses both an error from UTC offset validation failures and an issue where table renaming improperly created foreign keys that pointed to an invalid constraint target.
+[TEC-4578]

 = [6.0.5] 2022-11-29 =

 * Fix - Fix for scenarios where fatal `Call to a member function get() on null in... the-events-calendar/src/Tribe/Query.php(46)` would occur when `$wp_query` global was not set.
 [TEC-4566]